-INB( $\lambda$ ) = $\lambda\beta{1,2} - \beta{1,1}$ , where $\lambda$ represents the decision-makers' willingness to pay for a one unit gain in health outcome.
-Thus the new treatment is cost-effective if INB > 0.
-For a given $\lambda$ , the standard error of INB can be estimated from the estimated increments $\hat{\beta}{1,1}$ and $\hat{\beta}{1,2}$ , together with their standard errors and their correlation following the usual rules for the variance of a linear combination of two random variables.
-The willingness to pay $\lambda$ generally lies in a range, so it is common to compute the estimated value of INB for various values of $\lambda$ .
-In REFLUX, the reported INB was calculated using $\lambda = \pounds 30000$ , which is within the range of cost-effectiveness thresholds used by the UK National Institute for Health and Care Excellence (NICE, 2013).
+In addition to reporting incremental costs and QALYs, CEAs often report the incremental cost-effectiveness ratio (ICER), which is defined as the ratio of the incremental costs per incremental QALY, and the incremental net benefit INB, defined as INB(λ) = $\lambda \beta{1,2} - \beta{1,1}$, where λ represents the decision makers' willingness to pay for a 1-unit gain in health outcome.
+Thus the new treatment is cost effective if INB > 0.
+For a given λ , the standard error of INB can be estimated from the estimated increments $\hat{\beta}{1,1}$ and $\hat{\beta}{1,2}$, together with their standard errors and their correlation following the usual rules for the variance of a linear combination of two random variables.
+The willingness to pay λ generally lies in a range, so it is common to compute the estimated value of INB for various values of λ .
+In the REFLUX study, the reported INB was calculated by using $\lambda = £30\,000$, which is within the range of cost-effectiveness thresholds that are used by the UK National Institute for Health and Care Excellence (National Institute for Health and Care Excellence, 2013).